 In February of 2005 through the thoughtful donation of the Lyford Cay Foundation and The Mark Knowles Celebrity Tennis event, the Foundation was able to purchase defibrillators for every ambulance in Nassau and Grand Bahama and five special defibrillators for Princess Margaret Hospital, including a special pediatric defibrillator.

 During the past 49 years, the Heart Foundation, through the generosity of friends of the Foundation, has been able to assist children to be able to live their lives to the fullest.
 The Sir Victor Sassoon (Bahamas) Heart Foundation continues to provide quality medical care to those who are now able to celebrate life and with the continued support of the public, we will carry on with our mission to facilitate the care for all in need.

 The Sassoon Heart Foundation boasts the remarkable achievement of passing over 97 cents of every dollar raised directly to the aid of our young patients.
 Your support of the Heart Foundation is critical to our maintaining our outstanding record of aid to children with heart disease.

-2011 will mark the Fiftieth Anniversary of the Sassoon Heart Foundation.
+2011 marked the Fiftieth Anniversary of the Sassoon Heart Foundation.
 Join us for celebrations of our anniversary by attending the annual Heart Ball.

 The Heart Foundation now has an American arm, recognised for tax deduction purposes.
-American downers can make checks payable to Sassoon Heart Foundation Inc. 1811 NW 51ST, #1264, Ft.
-Lauderdale, Florida 33309.
+American downers can make checks payable to Sassoon Heart Foundation Inc. 11218 Highland Circle, Boca Raton, Fl.
+33428.